 I was a dreamer.
 I couldn’t help it.

-What hurt me in school was that I could not pay attention and I was constantly lost in my daydreams.
+What hurt me in grade school was that I could not pay attention and I was constantly lost in my daydreams.
 How I made it to tenth grade is beyond me.

 For quite a while after being pulled out of school it was difficult for me to socialize.
 I was embarrassed, ashamed and overall, I felt worthless.
 It was a very difficult time and I spent most of that time alone in my room.

 I taught myself how to write in that room, but not just write in the sense of putting words on the page.
 I learned how to engage, excite and move the reader.
 And thanks to Stephin King and Anne Rice, I even learned how to write some wicked scary stories that scared my little sister and her friends!
-That was fun and interestingly also helped me come back out of my shell a little.
+That was fun, and interestingly it also helped me come back out of my shell a little.

 I didn’t learn how to do those things on purpose, though.
 But fortunately by looking back on those years it is easy for me to see how I did it and continue to.